marck001/Discord-bot-MacKodes-v1-/README.md

 # Discord-bot
-A discord bot with free-dictionary API using the discord.js library
+A multipurpose bot built using the Discord.js API module and making use of some free npm packages.
+This bot provides commands for moderation, english dictionary, TTS voice, additional commands for programming